-If any app is tailor made for travelers after a summer of delays and cancellations, it's Flighty.
+If any app is tailor made for travelers over yet another summer of delays and cancellations, it's Flighty.

 From there, you'll get instant push alerts about any schedule changes, delays, or cancellations to any flights in your queue.
 When it comes to air travel, information is power … and no app gives you more information than Flighty.